The Ultimate Practice Shortcut

 I’m convinced that there is.
 And its use can not only speed up the learning process but also unleash boundless possibilities for artistic growth.

-Ready?
 The ultimate practice shortcut is: Deep learning from the start.

 Paul Simon captures the identical concept.
 If we fake our way through a new piece, we’re saddled with retracing our steps to correct clumsy rhythms, warped intonation, awkward fingerings, and so forth.

-Imprinting and deep learning
+Imprinting and Deep Learning

 The main issue here stems from the fact that our brains and bodies tend to imprint, especially when we repeat passages.
+So, if we want to absorb music efficiently and then perform artistically, the smartest move is for us to begin the learning process with utmost artistry and accuracy.

 We don’t approximate any rhythms; we nail them.
-We don’t ignore phrasing; we shape every gesture.

 We take more time during the initial stages of practice, and then our music matures to concert level at the fastest rate.